nuclearcheesecake/insuranceregression/README.md

 196  19 male 30.59        0     no northwest 1639.563
 ```

-So now we can delete row 582 as being a duplicate, since it is unlikely that 2 people with exactly the same age, sex, BMI, children, smoker- and region-classification would pay the exact same amount, since that would mean that these two equitable people suffered the same afflication the same amount of time.
+So now we can delete row 582 as being a duplicate, since it is unlikely that 2 people with exactly the same age, sex, BMI, children, smoker- and region-classification would pay the exact same amount, since that would mean that these two equitable people suffered the same afflication in a short amount of time.
 First we check how many entries are in the data frame, then delete the duplicate, look at the new values in that row compared with row 196 and then check how many entries we have now:

 ```
 > insurance_df = insurance_df[-582,]